Can American Based Companies be Legally Flying Drones in Canada?

-The simple answer to this question is practically NO and there are mainly 2 reasons:
+The simple answer to this question is practically NO and there are mainly 3 reasons:

-A pilot may not operate an RPAS (drone) weighing between 250 g and 25 kg unless it is registered in accordance with Transport Canada (901.04).
-Drone registrations can only be completed by Canadian citizens or Canadian Corporation therefore practically foreign entities cannot register drones in Canada, without extraordinary effort.
+A pilot may not operate an RPAS (Drone) weighing between 250 g and 25 kg unless it is registered in accordance with Transport Canada (901.04).
+Drone registrations can only be completed by Canadian citizens or Canadian corporations therefore practically foreign entities cannot register drones in Canada, without extraordinary effort.

 American corporations or citizens can register drones but this is only possible if they first create a foreign-owned corporation in Canada that complies with both provincial and federal statutes regarding foreign ownership.

 Notably, foreign entities must fulfill the specific director residency requirements both federally and/or provincially,

 For example, federal corporations and those operating in Ontario must have 25% of the board of directors comprised of individuals with Canadian residency status.

 Where it is possible for an American corporation to open a subsidiary in the drone space, comply with the residency requirements (hire/solicit Canadian residents to sit on the board), hire, train and have certified Canadian drone pilots, train drone pilots specific to each the services workflow, secure Canadian based insurance coverage, import and register compliant drones under the 922 Safety Assurance Standard per 901.69(1)(a) of the CARs,